Yannick-Vk/Yannick-Vk/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###

-I'm Yannick from Belgium.<br>
+I'm a passionate and detail-oriented developer building a strong foundation in modern full-stack development.
+I enjoy creating clean, functional applications by combining robust back-end logic with intuitive user interfaces.
+I'm always trying to learn new things to improve my code & workflows.

 - 🔭 I'm trying to become a Full Stack developer
-- 📚 I'm currently learning Astro and React
+- 📚 I'm currently learning the Astro and React ecosystem for building modern web apps.
+- 💡 Interested In: Opportunities where I can contribute to meaningful projects, learn from experienced teams, and grow as a developer.
+- 🛠️ Main Tech Stack: `TypeScript` `Vue` `Angular` `C# .NET`
 - ⚡ In my free time I love to code silly projects

 ###